Department of Justice (DOJ) Recognition and Accreditation

-The Board of Immigration Appeals (BIA) can grant authorization to certain non-lawyers to represent clients before US immigration agencies.
+The Office of Legal Access Programs within the Department of Justice can grant authorization to certain non-lawyers to represent clients before US immigration agencies.

-Most importantly, obtaining BIA R&A will help you avoid unauthorized practice of law, which is a crime in New York State.
+Most importantly, obtaining Recognition and Accreditation will help you avoid unauthorized practice of law, which is a crime in New York State.

 What is Unauthorized Practice of Law?

-Applying for BIA R&A requires several steps, but is a free process.
-You can find more information by clicking here, including links to our BIA R&A Trainings.
+Applying for R&A requires several steps, but is a free process.
+You can find more information by clicking here, including links to our R&A Trainings.

 Can I Wait to Get BIA Recognition/Accreditation?

 In order to be prepared to quickly meet the needs of the community in the event of legalization, or a large-scale immigration program such as DACA, you should apply to obtain recognition and accreditation now.
-We anticipate that BIA Recognition and Accreditation will be a requirement to obtain federal and state funding in the event of legalization.
-In addition, Current USCIS grants, which have very short application periods, already require BIA Recognition and Accreditation in order to be eligible.
+Current USCIS grants, which have very short application periods, already require BIA Recognition and Accreditation in order to be eligible.